Nikon D90 vs Z6

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not provide wifi capability.

-Both the D90 and the Z6 have been discontinued, but can regularly be found used on eBay.
+Both the D90 and the Z6 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the Z6 was followed by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D90 and Z6 can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Is the Nikon D90 better than the Nikon Z6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.